Book Tour and Activities on the Go!

 One of the best things that the British gave us is this chanced discovery on a lost path called the Valley of Flowers.
 This was discovered by the Briti...

-Get swept away into a floral fairy tale world.
-A trek to Valley of Flowers greets with an array of colourful blossoms and charming network of streams lacing dewy meadows.
+Get swept away into a floral fairytale world.
+A trek to Valley of Flowers greets with an array of colourful blossoms and a charming network of streams lacing dewy meadows.
 The backdrop of snow kissed mountains further adds to the charm.
-Huddled in the celestial like West Himalaya, Uttarakhand, the trek to this destination opens up around 300 types of endemic alpine flowers and a rich range of flora.
+Huddled in the celestial like West Himalaya, Uttarakhand, the trek to Valley of Flowers opens up around 300 types of endemic alpine flowers and a rich range of flora.

 A nature lover's paradise, Uttarakhand allures with a dramatic landscape of quaint lakes, meandering rivers, lofty mountains and rising peaks of Hilamlayas.
 The serene atmosphere further lends in a distinct character.

 Lolling over a good 87.5 square kilometres, the area was declared a national park in 1982.
 Heralded as a UNESCO World Heritage Site, the entire valley comes alive when the snow melts.
 Over here, you will also come across endangered species as such as Asiatic black bear, snow leopard, brown bear and also the blue sheep.
 At 3600 meters above the sea level, the Valley of Flowers makes for an engaging trekking destination.